-Open-ended questions are the kind that don’t set specific options for response.
+Open-ended questions are the kind that doesn’t set specific options for response.
 For example, “What’s your reason for reading this blog post?
 Type your answer in the box below.”

 The difference matters because when you’re designing a survey to collect feedback from customers or employees, the type of question you use influences the type of answers you get and the insights you can gain.

-Let’s start by looking at when, how and why you’d want to use open-ended questions.
+When, how, and why you’d want to use open-ended questions?

 #1: Allow an infinite number of possible answers